Frequently asked questions

 YES.
 I offer telehealth therapy services online within California.
 Sometimes you can't make it to the office.
 During the Covid-19 pandemic and stay-at-home orders all sessions are through telehealth.
 I believe the office can be a better way to connect, but in today's world telehealth video services are often used.
 Let's say your teen is going to college, you have a short business trip, something came up -- telehealth therapy can be a wonderful tool.
 I utilize a secure HIPPA compliant system to keep our telehealth sessions private and confidential.

 Do I have to fill out a bunch of forms?

 Not really.
 When we schedule our first appointment you will receive an email from me asking you to enter the secure and confidential client portal for my practice.
-There you can enter basic contact information as well as read and sign the consent form and a basic questionnaire.
 It's helpful to be as thorough as possible.